AbdooMohamedd/AbdooMohamedd/README.md

 I am a Junior Data Scientist and freelance Web Scraper based in Cairo, Egypt, specializing in data science :bar_chart: and web scraping :snake:.
 My passion is translating complex data into clear, useful information that everyone can understand and use to make better decisions.

+Currently, Now I am expanding my skills in Azure, large language models (LLMs), and prompt engineering to remain ahead of AI developments.
+I am passionate about learning, creating innovative models, and taking on new challenges.
+Let's collaborate and bring your ideas to reality!

 - 📭 [Reach out](#hi-there-samujjwaal-here) for help with Data Science, Machine Learning, Python, Web Scraping, and Git.
 - 💬 Talk to me about whether the universe has an end, if Schrödinger's cat gets bored, and why time flies when you're having fun.